 Whether configured for streaming or logging, your Opals will record all movement data to its internal storage when it is undocked an powered on.
-These logged recordings can be converted to HDF format (the same format used when streaming) at a later time using the "Logged Data Conversion Manager" in our Motion Studio software.
+These logged recordings can be converted to HDF format (the same format used when streaming) at a later time using the "Logged Data Conversion Manager" in our software.
 See the Motion Studio User Guide for more details about using the "Logged Data Conversion Manager".

 It is possible to annotate these logged recordings using the buttons on your Opals.
 These annotations are then added to the HDF file that is generated.
-Each annotated event consists of a word or phrase along with an associated timestamp of when the button was pressed and the ID of the Opal whose button was pressed.
+Each annotated event consists of a word or phrase along with an associated timestamp from when the button was pressed and the ID of the Opal whose button was pressed.

 Configuring the buttons for annotating your logged recording

 Note: If you are using Mobility Lab or Moveo Explorer, you can access Motion Studio functionality by clicking on View->"Motion Studio View" in the menu bar.
 You can then return to your standard application interface by clicking on View->"Mobility View".

 Click on the "Configure" icon in the toolbar to bring up the Motion Studio configuration dialog.
 In the configuration dialog, navigate to the "Sensors" tab.
 This enables you to configure the word or phrase that will be logged along with the time of the corresponding button press.
 For example, you may want button #1 to log "Took medication W at time X" and button #2 to log "Started task Y at time Z".
 If more than 2 unique words or phrases are needed, you can assign annotations to multiple Opals.

 Note: You must click on the "Configure" button to have the changes take effect.